- Prayer and Worship

 - Beliefs and Teachings

 - About USCCB

-Wondering what its like to be a religious sister or consecrated women?
+Wondering what it's like to be a religious sister or consecrated woman?
 Check out these helpful videos that give you more information about the consecrated life.

 A woman who enters consecrated life chooses to deepen her baptismal commitment by taking vows which emphasize the values of prayer, loving service, and simple living in community with others.
 Consecrated women serve the Church and community in many ways, including: youth ministry, homeless and hungry, battered women, education, healthcare, family life and parish pastoral ministry.
 Some Sisters are totally dedicated to the contemplative life.
 The resources here are to help a discerning woman discover the next steps in her journey.
 May God bless you as you search for His holy will.

 The realization that God is asking you to follow Him in consecrated life is made through active participation in the Church, prayer, receiving the sacraments, spiritual reading, and service in the Church.
 It may be an idea you have considered for a long time or one that has come to you during a significant moment in your life.
 These are prayers and resources to assist in discerning God’s plan for you.More Information

 Consecrated Life is distinguished by the Evangelical Counsels of poverty, chastity, and obedience.
 The beauty of the consecrated life is expressed in various forms: Eremitic Life, Consecrated Virgins and Widows, Religious Life, Secular Institutes, and Societies of Apostolic Life.
 Each form is described by the Catechism of the Catholic Church, and we have provided a link, where possible, that will help you learn more about the various forms of Consecrated Life and be in contact with those that interest you.More Information

 Find a Diocesan Vocation Director